Potential API Contraindications

 • Lexi-Comp Online®, Lexi-drugs, Hudson, Ohio: Lexi-comp, Inc.; September 9th, 2021.

-*Compounded drugs are not FDA-approved, which means they have not undergone FDA premarket review for safety, effectiveness, and quality.
-503A compounding pharmacies are not required to comply with cGMP requirements but can be inspected by FDA.
-References available upon request.
+*For professional use only.
+OSRX specializes in customizing compounded medications to meet unique patient and practitioner needs.
+Compounded drugs are not FDA-approved, which means they have not undergone FDA premarket review for safety, effectiveness, and quality.